Wild and untagged dingo on the beach

 But for many visitors to the island, they are completely unaware of the dangers that lurk in the sand and the surf.

-In this article, we will run through some the hidden potential dangers that inhabit our beautiful island.
+Yes, you do need to be a bit careful when you visit Fraser Island.
+In this article, we will run through some of the hidden and potential dangers that inhabit our beautiful island.

 - Dingo attacks

 - Rough seas